 In the city of Ponce, a peaceful demonstration was planned for March 21, 1937.
 It was intended to commemorate the 1873 abolition of African chattel slavery in Puerto Rico and to demand the release of imprisoned Nationalist leader Dr. Pedro Albizu Campos.

 Although permits were not required the organizers requested permission to have the event out of respect for the sympathetic mayor of Ponce.
 The organizers were granted a legal permit to proceed with their plans.

-Outright brutality through military rule was the preferred form of administering colonial rule by U.S. rulers.
+Outright brutality through military rule was the preferred form of administering colonialism.
 Winship tried everything possible to stop the scheduled nationalist event, including using blatant gangster-type methods aimed to intimidate.

 In this period of intense repression, the U.S. government, through Winship, sought to stamp out all nationalist sentiments and the self-identity of the colonized nation — especially its quest for independence and self-determination.

 A Nationalist color guard in military formation unveiled the outlawed Puerto Rican flag.
-With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the national anthem of the Puerto Rican people.
+With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the Puerto Rican national anthem, written by Lola Rodriguez De Tio.

 At this point, the police had completely sealed off the area where the nationalist protest was gathering.
 With grenades, tear-gas bombs, carbine rifles and Tommy sub-machine guns, under the directions of Blanton Winship the police prepared for the bloody onslaught.

 Once the crowd began to march, knowing that the mostly young participants were unarmed, the police did the unimaginable — they opened fire.